kd2org/karadav/README.md

 * Trashbin: files are moved to a `.trash` folder before being deleted completely
 * Good performance!

-### NextCloud/ownCloud features
+### NextCloud/ownCloud/OpenCloud features

-KaraDAV is compatible with ownCloud and NextCloud clients, because on Android there is not much nice WebDAV clients, and on desktop their clients allow for two-way sync, which no other WebDAV client provides.
+KaraDAV is compatible with ownCloud, OpenCloud and NextCloud clients, because on Android there is not much nice WebDAV clients, and on desktop their clients allow for two-way sync, which no other WebDAV client provides.

-The following ownCloud/NextCloud specific features are supported:
+The following specific (not part of WebDAV) features are supported:

 * [NextCloud Notes](https://github.com/nextcloud/notes) [API](https://github.com/nextcloud/notes/blob/main/docs/api/v1.md) (v1.3 only)
 * [Direct download](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/OCS/ocs-api-overview.html#direct-download)